Golyam Beglik: Geography

 The reservoirs Batak, Beglika, Shiroka Polyana and Golyam Beglik are the main tourist places in the region of Batak.
 Except Batak, the other dam lakes are located to the north and to the south between 1,450 and 1,560 m altitude, and Golyam Beglik is the largest in area- 4,1 km^{2}.

 The area around Golyam Beglik and the other reservoirs is called Beglika Plain.
 It is surrounded by the Batak Mountain (Баташка планина) and Syutkya Range from the north and west, and is gradually merged with the Veliytsa-Videnitsa Range of the Rhodope Mountains and its branches on the south and east.

 Golyam Beglik is supplied by small rivers and streams from Syutkya Range, of which the largest ones are Cherno Dere and Zhalto Dere.
 It discharges by a stream that joins another stream coming from the smaller Beglika reservoir.
 These two streams form Devinska River which flows into Vacha River, and then to Maritsa River.

 Flora and fauna

 The area around Golyam Beglik is included in the Beglika Natural Reserve that covers large parts of Beglika Plain.
 Most of this area is covered by coniferous forests, mainly Norwegian spruce and White pine.
 The Beglika Plain has a rich variety of mountain streams with a lot of meadows around them.

 There is a large diversity of wildlife near the reservoir territory.
-There are bear, deer, foxes, wolves, as well as smaller animals such as rabbits, hedgehogs, squirrels.
+There are Eurasian brown bears, deer, red foxes, Eurasian wolves, as well as smaller animals such as rabbits, hedgehogs, squirrels.
 There are also many wild ducks and geese near its water areas.
 The place is well suited for developing hunting tourism that is traditional in the region.